A Guide To All Portrait Mediums

 I paint my oils in alla prima, also called premier coup.
 With a structured approach I go directly for the final effect and complete each panting while the paint is still wet.
 My paintings are a mix of impressionism and realism, a truly unique style.

-When painting in a painterly style, I focus mainly on color harmony, light and expression.
+When painting in oil, I focus on everything that matters; color harmony, light, expression and detail.